 Individually Addressable LED’s

-Addressable LED’s are the more expensive option but allow you great flexibility.
+These are the more expensive option but allow you great flexibility in your LED projects.

 How Do Addressable LED’s Work?

-To use individually addressable LED’s you need to use some sort of controller to send a digital signal to the LED’s.
+To use these LED’s you need to use some sort of controller to send a digital signal to the LED’s.
 Many sets of these LED’s come with their own controller or you can use an Arduino or other micro-controller to operate them.

 Individually controlling each LED gives you amazing control if you are wanting to create some cool lighting effects or just simply want to turn some or all on or off.